 With global electricity demand projected to double by 2050, the nuclear industry is seeking a new approach to designing, building, and commercializing nuclear energy technologies.
-Small modular reactors (SMRs) hold the potential to help decarbonize the power sector and can also aid in decarbonizing several hard-to-abate sectors like desalination, process heat, and synthetic fuels production.
-With lower capital costs and smaller geographic footprints than traditional light water reactors, SMRs can play a crucial role in meeting electricity demand from developing countries, which are projected to account for 90% of global electricity demand growth to 2040 and standing at approximately 14 TWh today, and in energy-intensive sectors like data centers.
+Small modular reactors (SMRs) hold the potential to help decarbonize the power sector and can also aid in decarbonizing several hard-to-abate sectors including desalination, process heat, and synthetic fuels production.
+With lower capital costs and smaller geographic footprints than traditional light water reactors, SMRs can play a crucial role in meeting electricity demand from developing countries, which are projected to account for 90 percent of global electricity demand growth to 2040.

 André Pienaar, Founder and Chief Executive, C5 Capital

-3:30 p.m.
-Remarks by Richard L. Morningstar, Founding Chairman, Global Energy Center, Atlantic Council & Former US Ambassador to the European Union and Azerbaijan
+3:45 p.m.
+Keynote Remarks by Richard L. Morningstar, Founding Chairman, Global Energy Center, Atlantic Council & Former US Ambassador to the European Union and Azerbaijan

-A key imperative of the energy transition is moving away from the most polluting sources of energy, such as coal, to clean and more efficient resources.
-In many countries however, for political, economic, and societal reasons, coal remains an important component in the energy mix.
-The panel will discuss the opportunities, and challenges ahead for phasing coal out of the energy mix ahead and how to balance the calculus behind decision making, from energy security to economics and financing and highlight progress made such as the Just Energy Transition Partnership (JETP) with South Africa.
+At the core of climate goals and the energy transition is the need to quickly move away from the most polluting sources of energy, such as coal, to clean and more efficient resources.
+In many countries, however, coal remains an important component in the energy mix for political, economic, and societal reasons.
+The panel will discuss the opportunities and challenges ahead for phasing coal out of the energy mix and how to balance the calculus behind decision making while including factors from energy security to financing.
+The discussion will also highlight progress made through initiatives such as the Just Energy Transition Partnership (JETP) with South Africa

 Moderator: Matthew J. Bryza, Regional Director, Ballard Partners

-4:40 p.m.
-The Role of the Energy Transition in East Med Energy Security
+4:45 p.m.
+The Role of the Energy Transition in Eastern Mediterranean Energy Security

 Charles Ellinas, Nonresident Senior Fellow, Global Energy Center, Atlantic Council